VltraHeaven/godev-docker/README.md

 ## A Containerized, Fedora-powered Go Development Environment

 I got tired of encountering weird hiccups while developing and testing on my host so I made this container image so that I can develop in a clean environment and be able to quickly trash it when I invariably screw something up.
-It's build on the Fedora container image and has Go Modules activated by default.
+It's built on the Fedora container image and has Go Modules activated by default.
 I suggest creating an alternate go project folder (named 'go-projects' in the following instructions) in your home directory prior to running this image.

 ## Building the Container Image
 ```sh